sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: SSLv3 detected for configuration "%(configuration)s".
 SSLv3 method is no longer secure due to POODLE vulnerability.
 If SSLv3 is still required please make sure you use it together with the non-CBC cipher RC4-SHA.
-:Groups: failure, failure-specific, authenticated, operational
+:Groups: operational, authenticated, failure, failure-specific
 :From version: 2.8.0
 :To version: None
 :Description: None